BlueDiamond07/Collective_perception/README.md

 In the output file of (only) the robot with the highest ID, in addition to the columns mentioned above, there are the following columns:

-- mean of all previous values of column 3 from all CSVs from this experiment (i.e., opinions of all robots from every time step, using the MEAN approach)
+- mean of all previous values of column 3 from all `.csv` from this experiment (i.e., opinions of all robots from every time step, using the MEAN approach)
-- mean of all previous values of column 4 from all CSVs from this experiment (i.e., opinions of all robots from every time step, using the VOTE approach)
+- mean of all previous values of column 4 from all `.csv` from this experiment (i.e., opinions of all robots from every time step, using the VOTE approach)
-- *(not used in the paper)* mean of all previous values of column 5 from all CSVs from this experiment
+- *(not used in the paper)* mean of all previous values of column 5 from all `.csv` from this experiment
-- *(not used in the paper)* mean of all previous values of column 6 from all CSVs from this experiment
+- *(not used in the paper)* mean of all previous values of column 6 from all `.csv` from this experiment